rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > - Questions to Add
 >   - What part of the project did you contribute to?
 > - Identify questions that don't need to be free-form
+> - Cross survey cohort analysis would be useful, is it possible or ethical to associate sets of answers across surveys?

 ## Collaboration Interview